project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Data structures / collection types

-We earlier stated that a data type can either be primitive or a collection.
+We stated earlier that a data type can either be primitive or a collection.
 Collection data types can be called data structures.
 A collection data type or a data structure is a collection of data types (mostly primitives) arranged in a specific order.

 Most programming languages come with pre-defined collection data types.
-The table below give examples of pre-defined collection data types in Go and python.
+The table below gives examples of pre-defined collection data types in Go and Python.

 | Go | Python |
 | --- | --- |